This tutorial is a continuation of Creating a Dockstore Account. Please complete the tutorial prior to doing this one.

 least, change the tool name to distinguish the tool from the intial

 After clicking on “Add Tool” you should now see a new “Fully-Automated” tool that shared a GitHub and Quay.io repo with an existing tool.
 Note that the description and launch-with commands should reflect the new tool and the ID will have an additional part (up from three) identifying the new alternate tool.

 Outside of this tutorial, in certain cases, it is not possible for Dockstore to register every existing tool, especially those with unusual project structures.
 Most notably, Docker Hub and GitLab images can not be automatically detected by Dockstore.
 The second possibility is that you have multiple CWL documents in a GitHub repository associated with multiple images.
 For those cases, it is necessary to manually register their details to Dockstore.

-Tools can be registered manually from the ‘My Tools’ page by pressing the plus button at the bottom of the right of the page.
+Tools can be registered manually from the ‘My Tools’ page by pressing the plus button at the top left of the page.
 A modal dialog will appear as below:

 Select ‘Use CWL, WDL or Nextflow from GitHub, BitBucket, etc’ and click next.